If you previously held a practice permit in Alberta and are planning to return to practice, you may be eligible to reinstate your permit.

 - answering the questions about your conduct and compliance

-- complete the declaration statements
+- completing the declaration statements

 Additional information: